 This press release contains certain scientific and technical information.
 The Company is solely responsible for the contents and accuracy of any scientific and technical information related to it.
 Uwe Englemann, Director Geology & Exploration of Minxcon and Don Dudek, P.Geo. a director of Desert Gold both Qualified Persons under National Instrument 43-101, have reviewed and approved the scientific and technical information contained in this press release.

 Next Steps

-Additional metallurgical work is proposed at the GWN and Linnguekoto West Zones where preliminary metallurgical results indicate poor recoveries.
+Additional metallurgical testing of assay pulp samples from the GWN and Linnguekoto West Zones, where preliminary metallurgical results indicate poor recoveries, is in progress.